This post may contain affiliate links. Please see our disclosure policy.

 Prepare Taco Meat

-- In a large skillet, brown ground meat, breaking up into small chunks as you cook the meat.
+- In a large skillet, brown 1 pound ground meat, breaking up into small chunks as you cook the meat.

 - Once meat is browned, drain off excess fat.
-Add in beans, taco seasoning, tomato sauce, and water.
+Add in 1 (15-ounce) can black beans or pinto beans, 2 tablespoons Homemade Taco Seasoning, ½ cup tomato sauce, and ¼ cup water.
 Simmer on low until water is evaporated, about 5-7 minutes.

 Prepare Taco Salad Dressing